kragen/derctuo/markdown/vga-oscilloscope.md

 still, tens of MHz in the case of computer monitors, whose VGA connectors still accept analog waveforms for red, green, and blue.
-A monitor running at 1600×1200 at 85 Hz, which was high-end in the 1990s but quite likely junk today if it's a CRT, is drawing 163 million pixels a second, so it can "sample" signals up to 80 MHz or so.
-A lower-end 60Hz 1024×768 monitor is only drawing 47 million pixels per second, but that's still enough for more than the 20 MHz for a basic oscilloscope.
-Pixel brightness is not linear in signal voltage, being transformed by the "gamma curve", but it's not outrageously nonlinear.
+A monitor running at 1600×1200 at 85 Hz, which was high-end in the 1990s but quite likely junk today if it’s a CRT, is drawing 163 million pixels a second, so it can “sample” signals up to 80 MHz or so.
+A lower-end 60Hz 1024×768 monitor is only drawing 47 million pixels per second, but that’s still enough for more than the 20 MHz for a basic oscilloscope.
+Pixel brightness is not linear in signal voltage, being transformed by the “gamma curve”, but it’s not outrageously nonlinear.
-And an RGB VGA monitor, like nearly all of them, will "sample" three channels at once, which is very respectable indeed.
+And an RGB VGA monitor, like nearly all of them, will “sample” three channels at once, which is very respectable indeed.

 You also need electronics to generate sync pulses, of course.